sdobrer2005/WHRI-Statistical-Methods-Repository/Results/Docs/DataDictionary.md

 **Definition:**
 Kurtosis measures the heaviness of the tails of a distribution relative to a normal distribution.
+For the SAS output the excess kurtosis is used

 **Interpretation:**
 - Kurtosis ≈ 0 → similar to normal distribution (mesokurtic)